 All our Amidé Hadelin grenadine ties are made from garza produced by Fermo Fossati.

+Our Italian artisan tie maker uses these fabrics to make our 3-fold untipped grenadine ties.
+Fully cut and stitched by hand (except for our Orange Label ties), these ties have hand rolled edges as a sign of craftsmanship, as well as pure elegance.
+The result is a tie with a fabulous tie knot and dimple, and a beautiful drape.
 While the Garza Fina is a fine gauze weave, with a beautifully transparent texture, the Garza Grossa on the other hand is a bigger gauze weave.
 It is less transparent, but has a more striking pattern.
 Although both are great to use with business outfits, the Garza Fina looks slightly more formal because of that smaller and smoother pattern.
 It's fully up to you whether you go for the more formal look, or dress it down slightly, like a true Bond.

 If you could buy just one..

 Whichever garza you prefer, you can never go wrong with a grenadine tie in navy.
 The colour itself is so versatile that if you could afford to buy only one tie, this would be it: a navy grenadine tie.
 And why not let it be one of the best ones available, ours!